Robert KURKO

 petroleum is a by-product in the distillation of petroleum to

-It is composed mainly of alkanes, typically 15 to 40 carbons, and
+oil.
+It is composed mainly of alkanes, typically 15 to 40

-cyclic paraffin, related to white petroleum.
-The mineral oil will
+carbons, and cyclic paraffin, related to white petroleum.
+The

-comprise, on a volume/volume basis at ambient temperature, about
+mineral oil will comprise, on a volume/volume basis at ambient

-at least 0.00001 percent of the additive, preferably about at
+temperature, about at least 0.00001 percent of the additive,

 In practice to treat the desired fuel, I first blend the

-produce an additive according to my invention.
-I then introduce,
+to produce an additive according to my invention.
+I then

-by splash blending for example, the additive in sufficient
+introduce, by splash blending for example, the additive in

-quantities to the fuel to improve the efficiency with which the
+sufficient quantities to the fuel to improve the efficiency with

-fuel burns or operates in an engine or its other operating
+which the fuel burns or operates in an engine or its other

-characteristics.
-The amount which will provide optimum results can
+operating characteristics.
+The amount which will provide optimum

-vary depending upon the type and quality of the fuel, engine or
+results can vary depending upon the type and quality of the

-that by mixing my fuel additive to gasoline or gasohol fuel in a
+example, that by mixing my fuel additive to gasoline or gasohol

-ratio of about 0.25 to about 4.0 ounces of additive to about one
+fuel in a ratio of about 0.25 to about 4.0 ounces of additive to

-gallon of fuel produces superior results.
-For diesel fuel for use
+about one gallon of fuel produces superior results.
+For diesel

 For bunker fuels, before introducing my additive, I generally

-higher temperatures for heavier bunker fuels to provide ease of
+using higher temperatures for heavier bunker fuels to provide

-blending in the additive.
-Typical bunker fuels include, without
+ease of blending in the additive.
+Typical bunker fuels include,

-industrial boilers.
-Depending on the type of bunker fuel, I
+marine and industrial boilers.
+Depending on the type of bunker

-typically use a ratio of about 0.25 to about 3.0 gallons of
+fuel, I typically use a ratio of about 0.25 to about 3.0 gallons

-for example, before introducing my additive, I generally first
+boiler for example, before introducing my additive, I generally

-clean the fuel by standard methods including centrifuging or
+first clean the fuel by standard methods including centrifuging

-passing it through a filter.
-I then heat the cleaned fuel above
+or passing it through a filter.
+I then heat the cleaned fuel

-ambient temperature to facilitate ease of blending with the
+above ambient temperature to facilitate ease of blending with

 gallons of additive to about 40 gallon of recycled fuel oil.